10 minute read

 Omnichannel customer service means providing customer service support across multiple channels in an integrated manner.

-When a customer contacts you over one channel, for instance, an email on the first instance, and reaches out to you the next day over the call or live chat, you pick up exactly where the email conversation ended.
+When a customer contacts you over one channel, for instance, through email the first time, and reaches out to you the next day over the call or live chat, you pick up exactly where the email conversation ended.

 There are no interruptions or information gaps.
-The customer doesn’t have to repeat their problem again.
+The customer doesn’t have to repeat their query again.
+The agent doesn't have to unnecessary questions.
 The aim is to provide a seamless experience across channels.

 In short, omnichannel customer service has many advantages like: